KingPowa/muzero_torch/README.md

-Simply implementation of MuZero paper in PyTorch.
+Simple implementation of MuZero paper in PyTorch.

 Includes an implementation of a Four Connect environment in gym.